EirikHaughom/OSDUBootcamp/Labs/Module 4 - Constructing Searches/readme.md

 ```

 ### 4.1.5 Limiting returned content
 While it is often useful to return all fields in a record, sometimes it is useful to limit the fields returned.
-The below example shows how to construct a query to search for all records of kind `osdu:wks:master-data--Wellbore:1.0.0` that has a `FacilityName` property that contains the word `D12-01` under the data section, and has a `DefaultVerticalMeasurementID` property that contains the word `RotaryTable` under the data section, and return only the `FacilityName` and `DefaultVerticalMeasurementID` properties.
+The below example shows how to construct a query to search any record of any kind, but only return the `id`, `kind` and `data.FacilityName` fields.

 ```json
 {